Biguine: History

-Origin
+Drum biguine, or bidgin bélé

 Bidgin bèlè originates in slave bèlè dances and is characterized by the use of bèlè drums and tibwa rhythm sticks, along with call and response, nasal vocals and improvised instrumental solos.
 It has its roots in West African dances.

 The bèlè is also the name of medium size tambour drum.
 Players sit astride the drum.
 It is characterized, in its rhythm, by the "tibwa" (two wooden sticks) played either on a length of bamboo mounted on a stand or on the sides of the tambour bèlè.
 Added to the tambour bèlè and tibwa are the maracas, more commonly referred to as the chacha.
 The cinquillo-tresillo is beat out by the tibwa, but it translates very well to the chacha when the rhythms are applied for playing biguine.
 The tibwa rhythm plays a basic pattern and the drum comes to mark the highlights and introduce percussion improvisations.